Spring Break 2015 Service & Justice Trips Possible Community Host Partners

-Sr. Marge Clifford organizes opportunities to work with outreach organizations in East St. Louis.
+Student will have opportunities to work with outreach organizations in East St. Louis.
 Meet the staff and community members who are working tirelessly to improve their community.
 Students may work in a soup kitchen, thrift store or in school based setting.
 The students will stay at Hubbard House, whose mission is to “serve those who serve” by providing housing and meals as needed for area volunteers.
 Hubbard House provides a forum for discussing why there is poverty, why people continue to be poorer and why the “system” does not support the needs of the poor.
 There is a large focus on education and how it affects the cycle of poverty.
 Incorporated within this process are opportunities for advocacy and discussing systemic change, for example: What can you do about it?

 El Paso, TX – Columban Border Immersion

 Hearing peoples’ stories and accompanying them will be the focus of this trip.
 You will talk with community members about the pressures, challenges and joys of living and working along the border; additionally, learning about the violence in Juarez and the challenges of immigration, migration, land rights, economics, and sustainability.
 Students will stay at the Columban Mission Center, which has been refurbished in a sustainable way.
 Hands on service will be extremely limited but may include a day working on a community garden in the area and cooking a meal for hosts.
 Be present for Ministry of accompanyment, listening to service and supporting community efforts.
 Although you will not be crossing the border, you are required to have a valid United States ID and a passport with you.

 Kansas City, KS – Sisters of Charity of Leavenworth